Lexington, South Carolina: Government

 Lexington has a mayor-council government, consisting of seven council members, including the mayor.
 Lexington's style of government takes the form of a weak-mayor administration; each member of the council and the mayor has one vote in relation to town matters.
 The mayor does not have any veto authority or any formal power outside of the council.
 Each member of the council is elected at-large and serves a term of four years.

+On December 4, 2023, Hazel Livingston, who had served as Mayor Pro-Tem since 2004, was sworn in as the first woman mayor of Lexington, South Carolina.

 On November 5, 2013, incumbent Lexington mayor Randy Halfacre lost a reelection bid to Councilman Steve MacDougall by 18 votes.
 A recount was initiated but the results remained the same.
-Steve MacDougall, who took office in December 2013, is the incumbent mayor of Lexington, currently serving his second term.
+Steve MacDougall served as mayor for 10 years until 2023.

 In 2015, Lexington's town council voted in a 5-1 motion to impose a 2% hospitality tax on all prepared food items.
 As a result, any prepared food item sold in the town, such as fast food or restaurant food items, has a total tax of 9%.
 The council vote garnered criticism after a county-wide tax referendum failed the year before; if passed the county would have increased sales tax by 1% for traffic improvements.
 The tax generates over two million dollars annually, and the town uses the funds for road and traffic improvement, including the addition of turn lanes, the upgrading of traffic lights, and the improving of intersections.
 The largest project completed was the conversion of South Carolina Highway 6 and Church Street to one-way streets in downtown Lexington in 2019.
-Future projects include the building of an overpass over Interstate 20 and the widening of SC Highway 6.
+Future projects include the building of an overpass over Interstate 20.

 On July 2, 2020, the town council passed a town ordinance requiring citizens to wear face masks in public to combat the COVID-19 pandemic in South Carolina.
 Councilman Todd Carnes drew criticism after stating three time in the council meeting that the government has "infinite power" to create laws such as these, but opposed enacting a face mask ordinance because "science does not indicate that it helps."